Russo-Circassian War: Pre-1817 period

-In 1772 a serious collision took place.
-In the fort Kizlar of the Russian army there were 10,000 soldiers.
-The battle occurred on Daghestan territory.
+In 1772, a serious battle took place in Daghestan territory.
+There were 10,000 Russian soldiers in the fort at Kizlyar.
 Both sides suffered serious losses as finally the Russians emerged victorious.

-In the same year, 1772, the Kabardian princes sent another embassy to the Crimean Khan Devlet-Girey, calling him to assist them in the inevitable war against tsarist Russia.
-However, in June 1774, despite nominally being allies, the Crimean Khanate attacked Circassia.
-A large Crimean army led by Khan Devlet-Girey and Kalga Shabaz-Girey attacked Kabarda and the Battle of Beshtamak took place.
-The Crimean horde entered Mozdok and hit the nearby villages, which were occupied and ruined by them.
+In the same year, the Kabardian princes sent another embassy to the Crimean Khan Devlet IV Girey, requesting his assistance in the inevitable war against tsarist Russia.
+However, despite nominally being allies, the Crimean Khanate attacked Circassia in June 1774.
+A large Crimean army led by Khan Devlet IV Girey and Kalga Shabaz Girey attacked Kabarda in the Battle of Beshtamak.
+The Crimeans entered Mozdok and occupied and ruined the nearby villages.

 The Ottoman Empire lost its protection over the Crimean Khanate with the 1774 Treaty of Küçük Kaynarca.
-Following these events, Russian presence in the region got stronger, and the Circassians requested help and alliance from the Ottomans.
+Following these events, Russian presence in the region strengthened, and the Circassians requested help and alliance from the Ottomans.

 In 1776 the Russian army built several forts in Terek to encircle the Kabardian Circassians from the north.
-The Circassians managed to gather a 14,000 strong army and won back several forts.
+The Circassians managed to gather a 14,000-strong army and won back several forts.
 From 1777 the Russians built a line of forts from Mozdok northwest to Azov.
 The presence of Cossacks in former grazing lands slowly converted traditional raiding from a kind of ritualized sport into a serious military struggle.
 In 1778, a battle took place between the Russian troops under the command of Colonel Kulbakov and the Circassians.

-In 1779 general Yakobi conducted an offensive in Kabarda, which lasted all summer.
-The Circassian region of Kabardia, near the Balka River, was attacked on 29 September 1779, and was occupied with the loss of the Kabardian defenders as well as 2,000 horses, 5,000 cattle and 5,000 sheep.
-About 50 tribal elites died in this conflict.

-On October 10, 1779, the principalities of Chemguy, Besleney, and Kabarda coordinated an offensive together.
-The leaders were Misostiqo Bat and Qownshayiqo Adildjeri.
-As a result, Russian armies temporarily withdrew from Circassia.
+The construction of the Azov-Mozdok Line beginning in 1777 severely disrupted Kabardian migration routes essential for livestock grazing and led to economic collapse among the Kabardians, Ossetians, Balkars, and Abazins.
+The Kabardians launched attacks even during the early phases of the constructions.
+Following a national congress held in March 1779, the Kabardians decided on full-scale war an, electing Prince Misost Bematiqo as commander-in-chief of the Circassian coalition, which included the Chemguy, Besleney, and other allied forces.
+The Kabardians established their camp in the Qeytuqo Tuasha region and began systematic assaults on Russian positions, cutting communication lines between the fortresses and launching attacks.
+This conflict was named as the Seven Months' War and was the largest conflict of the Russo-Circassian War up to that time.